raux/Social_Developer/README.md

 # Your first Contribution in 6 Steps

 It's hard.
 It's always hard the first time you do something.
-We want a simple way new open-source contributors learn & contribute.
+This is the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

 Please follow the 6 steps to perform your first contribution.